-In March 1941, upwards of 100 newspaper owned stations formed the Newspaper Radio Committee the Newspaper Radio Committee

-to combat proposed divorcement.

-Harold V. Hough of WBAP-KGKO
+In March 1941, upwards of 100 newspaper owned stations formed the Newspaper Radio Committee to combat proposed divorcement.
+Harold V. Hough of WBAP-KGKO Ft.

-Ft.
 Worth was elected chairman.
 The FCC on Dec.
-31, 1941 rejected a proposal of the Newspa-
+31, 1941 rejected a proposal of the Newspaner Redia Committee that the i

-per-Radio Committee that the investigation be suspended for the war's duration.
+The FCC on Dec.
+31, 1941 rejected a proposal of the Newspaper-Radio Committee that the investigation be suspended for the war's duration.

-The U.S. Court of Appeals for the District of Columbia on Jan.
-26, 1942 sustained the right of the FCC to subpena witnesses and conduct its newspaper ownership in-quiry, but served notice it knew of nothing in the statute which would allow the Commission to discriminate against newspaper ownerwith the result that the Commission concluded, during the Senate Interstate Commerce Committee's hearings in December, to decide the vexatious issue before the end of 1943.
+The U. S. Court of Appeals for the District of Columbia on Jan.
+26, 1942 sustained the right of the FCC to subpena witnesses and conduct its newspaper ownership inquiry, but served notice it knew of nothing in the statute which would allow the Commission to discriminate against newspaper ownership.

 Newspaper ownership hearing recessed Feb.
-12, 1942 after seven months of intermittent hearings. months of intermittent hearings.
+12, 1942 after seven months of intermittent hearings.
 Following recess the FCC did nothing about closing the record.
 The question of delay repeatedly was raised in Congress, however,